NomicFoundation/hardhat/docs/config/README.md

 an instance of the [Hardhat Network](../hardhat-network/README.md) will be automatically created when you run a task, script or test your smart contracts

 Hardhat Network has first-class support of Solidity.
-It always knows which smart contracts are being run and knows exactly what they do and why they fail.
+It always knows which smart contracts are being run and exactly what they do and why they fail.
 Learn more about it [here](../hardhat-network/README.md).

 You can set the following fields on the `hardhat` config: